In this article:

 What is draft new text?

-Draft New Text lets you generate new, legally relevant content directly in your open Microsoft Word document based on your instructions.
+The Draft new text feature lets you generate new, legally relevant content directly in your open Microsoft Word document based on your instructions.

 The module understands both layout and context.
 It analyses your document’s structure and formatting - such as numbering and indentation - and drafts text that fits seamlessly with the existing content.